Very Bad Bosses

 Obviously, it isn’t easy being a boss whether you’re a supervisor, manager or a C-Suite leader.
 I’ve devoured books on the subject of leading and my observation is this: most of what’s in leadership books seems unrealistic for one person to embody, to be, to do.

 Can you inspire and be held accountable?
 How to balance production with seeing people holistically?
 When does authenticity blur into sharing too much?
 What happens when you don’t get enough time with employees for them to see you as a person too?
 If leadership isn’t about popularity but is about influence, what’s the line between the two?
 Does leadership mean you have to be perfect?

 Since there are tomes on leadership, let’s instead look at what makes a very bad boss.
 Here’s a partial Very Bad Bosses (VBB) Playbook: They:

-- seem to be playing a game of Clue, they don’t tell you where the bodies are buried, they withhold what priorities are and what success looks like.
+They seem to be playing a game of Clue, they don’t tell you where the bodies are buried.

-- make sure there’s no space, no moments for reflection, they don’t value self-awareness, self-reflection time.
+They make sure there’s no space, no moments for reflection.

 What would you add to the Very Bad Bosses’ Playbook?
 Have you learned something from a Very Bad Boss that really helped you grow?
 Do you have a Very Bad Boss story you’d like to share and then let it go?